 Dogs have a way of lightening the mood with their antics and presence.
 Often, they are simply great company.
 But also, kids learn responsibility through feeding, walking, and helping to care for them, and skilled watch dogs even create an extra layer of security to make you feel safer at home.

 All dogs aren’t created equal, though; some are better suited for children than others.
-Stacker compiled its list using data from the American Kennel Club’s Best Family Dogs list and considered breeds that were in the Top 200 most popular breeds in 2017.
-In addition, criteria such as friendliness, trainability, temperament toward other dogs, gentleness with children, and of course, cuteness, were other factors considered.
+Stacker compiled its list using data from the American Kennel Club’s Best Family Dogs list and considered breeds that were in the top 200 most popular breeds in America in 2018 (data released 2019).
+In addition, criteria such as friendliness, trainability, temperament toward other dogs, gentleness with children, and, of course, cuteness were other factors considered.

 Here are the 16 best breeds to welcome into your home and make a part of the family.

 You also may like: Most popular dog breeds that don't shed